szheng3/DoubleBonus/README.md

 # DoubleBonus

-Code is tested in the environment Mac and Chrome.
+Code is tested in the Mac system and Chrome.

 Usage: